scott-vincent/instrument-panel/README.md

 Note: pullUpDnControl does not work on RasPi4 so have to use raspi-gpio command-line to pull up resistors.

+# Donate

+If you find this project useful, would like to see it developed further or would just like to buy the author a beer, please consider a small donation.

 [<img src="donate.svg" width="200" height="36">](https://paypal.me/scottvincent2020)